OK, by now, you’ve heard all about the Instant Pot. Maybe, you even have one sitting somewhere in your kitchen or still unopened in the box.

 Soups, Chili, and Stews in About 30 Minutes

-I make this vegetarian split pea soup about twice a month.
-We mainly eat vegetarian meals in my house so I skip the ham and add mushrooms instead which adds a bit of a smoky flavor.
+I make this split pea soup about twice a month.
+I’m a vegetarian so I skip the ham and add mushrooms instead which adds a bit of a smoky flavor.
 So good!

 Last Superbowl Sunday, I made chili in under 30 minutes.
 Let that sink in.
 I made it with turkey but you can also omit the meat to make it vegetarian.

-Did you know you can also saute your vegetables and sear meat in the Instant Pot?
+This is also a hit on taco night or when entertaining.
+One of the best things about the Instant Pot is that you can saute vegetables and sear meat.
 Then add the rest of the ingredients.
 One pot means less mess.